Return to Philosophy Web Homepage Title: Introduction to Logic

 Freud's assertions are correct.”

 Freud is considered an authority on the psychology of religion (which would be included as part of the psychological nature of belief); however, he is probably not a proper authority on religious beliefs in and of themselves.
-But religious beliefs per se are not at issue in the passage.
+However, religious beliefs per se are not at issue in the passage.
 In sum, the argument, if there is one, is not clearly fallacious, but it is not a particularly persuasive argument either.
 A substantial aspect of evaluation of this passage depends upon to what degree the term “educated man of today” is persuasively defined.

 5. The Proper Use of ad Verecundiam Arguments